There are a variety of different life insurance policies available for people who want to provide financial security for their family.

 This type of policy is intended to cover you for life.

-1. Death Benefit – This is a fixed level benefit that exists for the life of the policy and is paid to your named beneficiary.
-The death benefit is tax deferred which means that it cannot be taxed when it is paid out.
+- Death Benefit – This is a fixed level benefit that exists for the life of the policy and is paid to your named beneficiary.
+The death benefit is tax deferred, which means it cannot be taxed when it is paid out.

 Who Should Get Whole Life Insurance?

-- Final expense - Many policies offered over age 70 or 75 are only available as whole life policies.
-These are typically small amounts of coverage like $5,000 to $20,000.
+- Final Expenses – Many policies offered over age 70 or 75 are only available as whole life policies.
+These are typically small amounts of coverage, like $5,000 to $20,000.
 Our list of top final expense companies reviews some of them.

-- For Accredited Investors - Most advisers these days agree that whole life offers low returns (it often doesn't even break even for 7 to 10 years).
-A lot of people buy too much and can't afford the premium, miss crucial payments in the first 10 years (as the cash value base is building), or simply don't see the return they had hoped for and cancel the policy early.
+- Accredited Investors – Most advisers these days agree that whole life offers low returns (it often doesn’t break even for 7 to 10 years).
+A lot of people buy too much and can’t afford the premium, miss crucial payments in the first 10 years (as the cash value base is building), or simply don’t see the return they had hoped for and cancel the policy early.
 All of these people end up wasting their money.
-However, for the right type of investor, one who will pay on time, every time, and stick to the policy long term, there can be attractive benefits on the back end, such as tax free access to cash values, which in some cases, can outweigh the lackluster performance of whole life during its accumulation phase.
-That being said, I would only ever sell a whole life policy as "an investment" to an investor worth $1 million or more, or who makes $200,000 per year, and who has some investing experience.
-These are the best people to get all the benefits out of whole life.
+However, for the right type of investor, one who will pay on time, every time, and stick to the policy long-term, there can be attractive benefits on the back end, such as tax free access to cash values.
+In some cases, this can outweigh the lackluster performance of whole life during its accumulation phase.
+That being said, I would only ever sell a whole life policy as “an investment” to an investor worth $1 million or more, or who makes $200,000 per year with investing experience.
+These are the best people to reap the benefits of whole life policies.

 If you need life insurance for a shorter duration, term life insurance may be more suitable (and less expensive).
 Universal life can also be used for a shorter term insurance need with the potential to cover you for life.